 How to Migrate from Goerli to Sepolia

-As of The Merge, Ethereum and the recommended testnet, Sepolia have transitioned to Proof-of-Stake.
+As of The Merge, both Ethereum and Sepolia have transitioned to Proof-of-Stake.
 Sepolia is continuously maintained by the Ethereum community, making it a suitable environment for testing Ethereum-based projects.
+In our previous announcement on Sepolia we highlighted its benefits, such as improved scalability and lower gas fees; all attributes we think will ultimately lead to better application development.

 What is the Sepolia Testnet?